-Born in 1864 in Cincinnati, Jesse Allison Shipp, Sr’s father Thomas Shipp was born a slave in South Carolina.
-His mother Ellen Shipp was of bi-racial heritage and was born around 1830 in the slave state of Kentucky.
-Sometime prior to the outbreak of the American Civil War both had managed to leave the Southern United States to live in freedom in Ohio.
-Young Shipp attended public school in Cincinnati, graduating from high school at the age of 16.
+Born in 1864 in Cincinnati, Jesse Allison Shipp, Sr’s father, Thomas Shipp, was born a slave in South Carolina.
+His mother, Ellen Shipp, was of bi-racial heritage and was born around 1830 in the slave state of Kentucky.
+Sometime before the American Civil War, both had managed to leave the Southern United States to live in freedom in Ohio.
+Young Shipp attended public school in Cincinnati, graduating from high school at 16.

-Upon graduation he immediately entered the work force, working as a retail clerk and driving a laundry wagon.
-In his free time Shipp got together with three of his peers and formed a musical quartet, which sang evenings in the German section of Cincinnati.
+Upon graduation, he immediately entered the workforce, working as a retail clerk and driving a laundry wagon.
+In his free time, Shipp got together with three of his peers and formed a musical quartet, which sang evenings in the German section of Cincinnati.
 Shipp briefly joined a minstrel show based in Indianapolis, Indiana.
-In 1887 he took his own quartet on the road, and they remained together for the next seven years, achieving success playing in conjunction with a variety of traveling minstrel companies.
-Following the disbanding of his quartet in 1894, Shipp became an actor in the traveling black theater of the day, including roles in such popular performance as Uncle Tom's Cabin from 1894 to 1895, John William Isham's Oriental America in 1896 and 1897, and A Trip to Coon-Town from 1897 to 1899.
+In 1887 he took his quartet on the road, and they remained together for the next seven years, achieving success playing in conjunction with a variety of traveling minstrel companies.
+Following the disbanding of his quartet in 1894, Shipp became an actor in the traveling black theater of the day, including roles in such popular performances as Uncle Tom's Cabin from 1894 to 1895, John William Isham's Oriental America in 1896 and 1897, and A Trip to Coon-Town from 1897 to 1899.

 In 1900, Shipp was hired by the vaudeville team of George Walker and Bert Williams as a stage manager, writer, and performer for their troupe's productions.
-He wrote a series of plays in subsequent years for Williams and Walker including books from which the seminal plays In Dahomey and Abyssinia, works noted for better plot development and character development than had been typical of Black theatre in the era.
+He wrote a series of plays in subsequent years for Williams and Walker, including books from which the seminal plays In Dahomey and Abyssinia, works noted for better plot development and character development than had been typical of Black theatre in the era.
 Around 1908 he went to work for Robert T. Motts and his Pekin Stock Company of Chicago.
 Shipp was hired as the resident playwright for the non-touring company.
-He authored a number of critically acclaimed plays during this interval, but the demands of his employer for a constant stream of fresh fare forced Shipp to increasingly make use of traditional vaudeville forms.
+He authored several critically acclaimed plays during this interval.
+Still, his employer's demands for a constant stream of fresh fare forced Shipp to use traditional vaudeville forms increasingly.

 By 1910 the Pekin Stock Company was in decline, wracked by competition from other theatres in Chicago, which had begun to supplement their dramatic performances with the showing of movies.
 Shipp took over the operation, renaming it the Jesse Shipp Stock Company.
-A number of plays were staged by the company in the Pekin Theatre, including several written by Shipp.
+Many plays were staged by the company in the Pekin Theatre, including several written by Shipp.
 The Jesse Shipp Stock Company was itself disbanded in 1911, however.
-In 1913, Shipp produced and directed a performance of Gilbert and Sullivan's Mikado for the Howard Theatre in Washington, D.C.
+In 1913, Shipp produced and directed a Gilbert and Sullivan's Mikado performance for the Howard Theatre in Washington, D.C.
 In 1921 Shipp established a second key African American dramatic club in New York City's Harlem district, the Dressing Room Club.
-Located at the Harlem Community House on 7th Avenue, the Dressing Room Club declared as its official goals the impressing of the world with "the dignity and economic value of the Negro element of the profession" and preservation of the history of the Negro in theatricals.
-Over 250 members of New York's Black theatre leaders were members of this organization headed by Shipp, including writers, performers, composers, and musicians.
+Located at the Harlem Community House on 7th Avenue, the Dressing Room Club declared as its official goals impressing the world with "the dignity and economic value of the Negro element of the profession" and preservation of the history of the Negro in theatricals.
+Over 250 New York's Black theatre leaders were members of this organization headed by Shipp, including writers, performers, composers, and musicians.